FlutterWay/flutter_emoji_gif_picker/README.md

 ## EmojiGifPickerIcon & EmojiGifTextfield

-You have to use these widgets to show picker menu.
+These widgets are required in order to show picker menu.
-You should give an id to your picker widgets.
-This way you can use these widgets in multiple places on the same page.
+Give an id to your picker widget this way you can use these widgets in multiple places on the same page.
 Don't forget to give your TextEditingController in  EmojiGifPickerIcon.

 ### Icon
 ```dart